Associate’s Degree in Counseling

 Associate’s in Rehabilitation Counseling

-Rehabilitation counselors work with clients with a wide range of disabilities or impairments to help them achieve personal, physical, and emotional goals in their daily lives.
+Rehabilitation counselors work with clients living with a wide range of disabilities or impairments to help them achieve personal, physical, and emotional goals in their daily lives.
 An associate’s degree in rehabilitation counseling or a related field, such as mental health, psychology, or human services, is a good start to building a career in this field.
 Prospective rehabilitation counselors should keep in mind that a master’s degree in counseling is typically required to become licensed, so further study at the bachelor’s and/or graduate levels may be necessary and can be advantageous for career progression.
 Review our rehabilitation counseling degree guide to learn more about the degree options in this specialty of counseling.

 Associate’s in School Counseling

-School counseling is a diverse field that can involve working with children of all grades between pre-K through 12th grade or specializing in the needs of specific age groups.
+School counseling is a diverse field that can involve working with children from pre-K through 12th grade or specializing in the needs of specific age groups.
 The career path to becoming a school counselor varies depending on the state and typically requires the completion of a teacher preparation program, a graduate-level school counseling degree, or a combination of both.
-There are no associate’s degrees in school counseling that will enable you to become licensed as a school counselor, though you may complete an associate’s degree in a related field, such as child development, family studies, education, or counseling on your way to a higher-level degree.
+There are no associate’s degrees in school counseling that will qualify you to become licensed as a school counselor, though you may complete an associate’s degree in a related field, such as child development, family studies, education, or counseling on your way to a higher-level degree.
 Read about degrees in school counseling to learn more about how to follow this career path.

 Associate’s in Substance Abuse Counseling